Welcome to the 2020 - 2021 Academic Year!

 Injuries and Accidents

 Any student who sustains an injury or bloodborne pathogen exposure while on their clinical experience must notify their RDME(s) as soon as possible.
 A needle-stick protocol checklist and post exposure prophylaxis (PEP) guideline is provided on the eValue homepage.
-See the ATSU-SOMA Needlestick and Bloodborne Pathogens Policy for additional details.
+See the ATSU-SOMA Bloodborne Pathogen Exposure Needlestick Policy (pdf) for additional details.

 Every site should have a disaster plan directing individuals’ actions in the event of an emergency (i.e. tornado, violence at the site, etc.).
 In the event of an emergency follow the site’s emergency plan and the direction of your site supervisor.
 As soon as it is safe and feasible please notify the ATSU-SOMA Administration regarding your status.